aaaimee000/CTF_-webapp-/README.md

 The website is hosted on Render at this link: https://ctf-webapp.onrender.com/

 ## Overview
 - **SQL Injection Challenge**: Bypass login to retrieve a hidden flag.
+Both key, hash and video will be returned if SQL injection is done correctly.
-- **XSS Challenge**: Steal a cookie containing the flag via stored XSS.
+- **XSS Challenge**: XSS is only a confusion to the participants.

 ## Challenges & Flags